About the Journal

 Journal Sponsor

-This journal is published by the Wilf Malcolm Institute of Educational Research, Division of Education, University of Waikato.
+This journal is published by the Institute of Education, Massey University, in partnership with the Massey University Early Years Research Lab.